wintercg/admin/faq.md

 ### How are we trying to do this?

-We want to document how different engines deviate from specified behaviour.

-We want to provide guidance and documentation on how server side runtimes can best implement Web Platform APIs and how they should deviate from browsers.
+We want to provide guidance and documentation on how server side runtimes can best implement Web Platform APIs and to what extent they could deviate from browsers.

-We want to provide feedback to spec authors of Web Platform API from the view point of server side runtimes to help them make informed decisions about future specification changes.
+We want to provide feedback to spec authors of Web Platform APIs from the view point of non-Browser runtimes to help them make informed decisions about future specification changes.

 We want to coordinate and propose updates to existing Web Platform APIs (in